Destroy Songwriter’s Block: 9 Quick Techniques to Get the Music Flowing Again

 Frustrating is it not?

-Well, I’ve been making music for most of my life, and royalty free music for a solid seven years.
-So I’ve got a whole bunch of tips that have helped me break through the blockage and get on with making sweet, sweet music.
+Well, I've been making music for most of my life, and royalty free music for a solid seven years.
+So I’ve got a bunch of tips that have helped me break through the blockage and get on with making sweet, sweet music.

 Most songwriting articles focus on nebulous and wishy-washy techniques like – read a book, think about an emotion, etc.

 They try to make creativity sound unobtainable.

-These are actual practical techniques that you can do right in front of your instrument, right now to bust through the mental wall that’s stopping your music getting out into the world!
+These are actual practical techniques you can do right in front of your instrument, right now to bust through the mental wall that’s stopping your music getting out into the world!

 ‘Kay let’s get cracking!

-You can hear this a lot in music by MUSE, and it’s really useful and quick way to generate all sorts of weird and wonderful chords and inversions.
-If you’re stuck getting a cool chord sequence together this is an amazing technique.
+You can hear this frequently in music by MUSE, and it’s useful and quick way to generate all sorts of weird and wonderful chords and inversions.
+If you’re stuck getting a cool chord sequence together, this can be an amazing technique.

 It’s easy to get started: